{ Mario Zechner }

 (Note that the ESP32-S3 board is an earlier iteration but the principle is the same.)

-The trick to getting this all lined up is to actually import 3D models of all components into Fusion 360.
+The trick to getting this all lined up is importing 3D models of all components into Fusion 360.

-EasyEDA allows exporting a 3D model of the PCB, including the components (if the component has a 3D model).
-This allows me to expirment with component placement and orientation, try out different PCB layouts, etc. That saves me enormous amounts of time and frustration.
+EasyEDA allows exporting a 3D model of the PCB, including the components (if they have 3D models).
+This allows me to experiment with component placement and orientation, try out different PCB layouts, etc. That saves me enormous amounts of time and frustration.

 Software

-The software is stupid simple and based on my mcugdx framework.
-There entire source code is a single 390 LOC file that invokes the "easy" mcugdx API to:
+The software is straightforward and based on my mcugdx framework.
+The entire source code is a single 390 LOC file that uses the "easy" mcugdx API to:

-For shits and giggle, I also designed a USB cartridge reader.
-Instead of having to unscrew the cover from a cartridge, extract the SD card, and then put it back together, the reader lets me modify the files on a cartridge by just plugging it into my laptop via USB, where it will show up as a mass storage device.
+I designed a USB cartridge reader for convenience.
+Instead of unscrewing a cartridge's cover to access the SD card, the reader lets me modify files by simply plugging the cartridge into my laptop via USB, where it appears as a mass storage device.

 Here's the schematic:

-It's really just a fancy wrapper around a Genesys Logic GL823K IC, a USB 2.0 SD/MSPRO Card reader controller.
+It's essentially a wrapper around a Genesys Logic GL823K IC, a USB 2.0 SD/MSPRO Card reader controller.

 This page respects your privacy by not using cookies or similar technologies and by not collecting any personally identifiable information.